 - Insight into the region's cultural assets, traditions, and history

 - Breathtaking views of Mt.
-Everest, Lhotse, and Nuptse and other surrounding mountains
+Everest, Lhotse, Nuptse, and other surrounding mountains

-- Walking through a lush forest covered in a broad variety of flowers gives you a sense of peace
+- Walking through a lush forest covered in a wide variety of flowers with a sense of peace

 - Explore religious and architectural structures, such as the Tengboche monastery

-- Religious us gatherings, festivals, and rituals observed by the locals
+- Religious gatherings, festivals, and rituals observed by the locals

 - Make it to Everest Base Camp and Khumbu Glacier

-- Shorter and luxurious trek experience via helicopter flight
+- Shorter and more luxurious trekking experience via helicopter flight

 If you're in favor of a massive adrenaline surge, then this is it!
 Your flight to Lukla from Kathmandu is something that only a few people get the experience, or to put it, dare to!
-The Lukla airport has a reputation for being the world's most dangerous.
-To put things into perspective, during the peak season, roughly 20 or 30 planes land in Lukla every day, and nearly all of the 30,000 trekkers who visit the area each year fly through Lukla.
+The Lukla airport has a reputation for being one of the world's most dangerous airports.
+To put things into perspective, during the peak season, roughly 20 or 30 planes land on the inclining runway at the edge of a hill of Lukla Airport every day, and nearly all of the 30,000 trekkers who visit the area each year fly through Lukla.